Shadowing a Doctor

 What should I do afterwards?

 Write a thank you note to give the doctor on your last day that thanks them for their time.
 If you think it went well, ask for a letter of recommendation right away.
 Don’t wait until you need it because the experience may not be fresh in the doctor’s mind by that time.
-Reflect on what you’ve learned from your shadowing experience and write down anything you may want to remind yourself of when you’re writing your personal statements for medical school.
+Reflect on what you’ve learned from your shadowing experience and write down anything you may want to remember later.